hphelion/documentation/migration-overview-reference.md

 	f.
 In **Saved Sessions** field, enter a name for the SSH session and click **Save**.

-3. Open the session by selecting saved sessions and click `Open`.
+3. Open the session by selecting a saved sessions and clicking `Open`.

 4. In the dialog that appears, click `YES`.